 Never

-A 2018 longitudinal study conducted by San Diego State University found that students whose parents participated in PIQE’s Parent Engagement program graduated from high school at a higher rate and enrolled in college or university at a higher rate than peers with similar backgrounds statewide in California.
+A 2024 longitudinal study conducted by San Diego State University’s Center for Equity and Biliteracy Education Research (CEBER) found that students whose caregivers completed PIQE’s Signature Family Engagement Program graduated high school and enrolled in college at significantly higher rates than peers from similar backgrounds.
+The study highlights the program’s lasting impact on educational outcomes and family empowerment across California.

 High School Graduates